Pitcher plant: Nepenthaceae

-The Nepenthaceae contains a single genus, Nepenthes, containing over 100 species and numerous hybrids and cultivars.
+The Nepenthaceae contain a single genus, Nepenthes, containing over 100 species and numerous hybrids and cultivars.
 In this genus of Old World pitcher plants, the pitchers are borne at the end of tendrils that extend from the midrib of an otherwise unexceptional leaf.
 Old World pitcher plants are typically characterized as having reduced and symmetrical pitchers with a comprehensive waxy coating on the surface of the inner pitcher wall.
 The plants themselves are often climbers, accessing the canopy of their habitats using the aforementioned tendrils, although others are found on the ground in forest clearings, or as epiphytes on trees.

 Sarraceniaceae

-The New World pitcher plants (Sarraceniaceae), which comprise three genera, are ground-dwelling herbs whose pitchers arise from a horizontal rhizome.
+″The New World pitcher plants (Sarraceniaceae), which comprise three genera, are ground-dwelling herbs whose pitchers arise from a horizontal rhizome.
 In this family, the entire leaf forms the pitcher, as opposed to Nepenthaceae, where the pitcher arises from the terminal portion of the leaf.
 The species of the genus Heliamphora, which are popularly known as marsh pitchers (or erroneously as sun pitchers), have a simple rolled-leaf pitcher, at the tip of which is a spoon-like structure that secretes nectar.
 They are restricted to areas of high rainfall in South America.
 The North American genus Sarracenia are the trumpet pitchers, which have a more complex trap than Heliamphora, with an operculum, which prevents excess accumulation of rainwater in most of the species.
 The single species in the California genus Darlingtonia is popularly known as the cobra plant, due to its possession of an inflated "lid" with elegant false-exits, and a forked "tongue", which serves to ferry ants and other prey to the entrance of the pitcher.
-The species in the genus Sarracenia readily hybridize, making their classification a complex matter.
+The species in Sarracenia readily hybridize, making their classification a complex matter.

 The purple pitcher plant, Sarracenia purpurea, is the floral emblem of the province of Newfoundland and Labrador, Canada.

 Cephalotaceae

-The Cephalotaceae is a monotypic family with but one genus and species, Cephalotus follicularis.
+The Cephalotaceae are a monotypic family with but one genus and species, Cephalotus follicularis.
 This species has a small (2–5 cm) pitcher similar in form to those of Nepenthes.
 Unlike in Nepenthes, in Cephalotus follicularis the petiole is attached to the rear of the upper trap rim rather than to the base of the pitcher.
 The species occurs in only one location in southwestern Australia.